 David went on to become Design Consultant for the Cat 7 Series ADT.

-Today, those products are still produced at the original factory in Peterlee in the North East of England and exported around the world under Caterpillar.
+Today, the products are still produced at the original factory in Peterlee in the North East of England and exported around the world by Caterpillar.

 1997: Purpose built design, development and manufacturing centre for Multidrive opened at Thirsk.
 Incorporates lessons learned from 30+ years of supplying articulated trucks haulers in the world, Multidrive focused on design, development and manufacturing of a new range of military and civilian vehicles.

-UK MoD purchase large volume of Foden Multidrive Fuel Tankers Multidrive at Thirsk.
+UK MoD purchase a large volume of Foden Multidrive Fuel Tankers built at Multidrive, Thirsk.

-Operated from their new premises which were built and opened in Thirsk circa July 1997, Multidrive became closely involved in the development and tanders for various MOD vehicle projects including:
+Multidrive became closely involved in the development and tenders for various MOD vehicle projects, including:

 - QinetiQ Hybrid 6x6 – Multidrive carried out the design, build & demonstration of prototype vehicles to MOD

-1999 – 2001: Multidrive supplied further larger volume of 8 x 6 and 8 x 8 fuel and water tankers for MOD operation in Gulf War, Bosnia and Kosovo and world-wide on various terrains.
+1999 – 2001: Multidrive supplied further larger volume of 8 x 6 and 8 x 8 fuel and water tankers for MOD operation in the Gulf War, Bosnia, Kosovo and world-wide over a variety of terrains.

-2000: Multidrive Horizontal Ejector on trial in South Africa and Drive-line.
+2000: Multidrive Horizontal Ejector and Drive-line systems on trial in South Africa.

-2001: Production of M8 vehicles commenced and sales to South Africa and UK were established.
-Ciro £25 million was invested in the development of the vehicles.
+2001: Production of M8 vehicles commenced, and sales to South Africa and UK were established.
+Circa £25 million was invested in the development of the vehicles.

 2003: A complete range of new military vehicles was established and a further £15 million was invested in this new range of military vehicles.